P-p-H-d/mlib/README.md

 ##### void name\_pop(type *dest, name\_t rbtree, const type data)

-Pop 'data' from the Red Black Tree 'rbtree' and save the poped value into 'dest' if the pointer is not null while keeping the tree balanced.
+Pop 'data' from the Red Black Tree 'rbtree' and save the popped value into 'dest' if the pointer is not null while keeping the tree balanced.
 Do nothing if 'data' is no present in the Red Black Tree.